ansuz/shamir3pass/readme.md

 ### Use cases

+Unlike other multi-party crypto-systems like _Shamir's secret sharing_, data can be encrypted in multiple stages.

 This cypher is not limited to commutative encryption with only two keys.
-In theory, it should scale to a very large number of keys, but it has only been tested with as many as 25 keys.
+In theory, it should scale to a very large number of keys, but it has only been tested with as many as 25.

 Some multi-party applications are listed below.

 #### Locking a shared resource

-Unlike other multi-party crypto-systems like _Shamir's secret sharing_, data can be encrypted in multiple stages.

 Alice is a physicist on an interplanetary expedition, along with Bob, Carol, and Dan.
 Unfortunately, there is evidence that one of the expedition members has gone mad from their extended isolation in space.